 Moving To Ohio?

 If you are currently insured in another state and are moving to Ohio, you'll be pleasantly surprised at how affordable the cost is here.
-Most other states charge a significantly higher premium and often don't offer as many choices as we have here.
-In Indiana, there are only three large carriers to choose from.
-Here, we have double that amount.
+Most other states charge a significantly higher premium and often don't feature as many choices as we have here.
+In Indiana, there are only two available carriers, although Pennsylvania has seven participating Exchange carriers.

 As your personal broker and advisor, we research and recommend the best plans for your specific budget and situation.
 And each year, your existing policy will be reviewed, to ensure the coverage still matches your needs, and to verify that your current rate is still competitive compared to other available options.